ubc-library-rc/intro-docker/content/resources.md

 Additionally, [this click-through presentation on Docker](https://oer.gitlab.io/oer-on-oer-infrastructure/Docker.html#/slide-org562bf2f) is targeted to those with an interest in Open Educational Resources (OER).

+[This thorough guide](https://www.ezzeddinabdullah.com/posts/penguins-in-docker-a-tutorial-on-why-we-use-docker) was just published recently, walking through the basics of Docker up to creating Dockerfiles from a data engineering perspective!

 Finally, [this blog post](https://thekrishna.in/blogs/blog/fav-docker-images/) walks through 10 concrete use cases for Docker, linking out to relevant apps and images.

 ## Reproducible Computing in Academia